Azure/azure-cosmos-client-engine/docs/FFIAndMemorySafety.md

 We can leverage the memory safety of Rust to ensure memory that stays within Rust is properly freed and managed.
 However, at the boundaries of the C API, those guarantees disappear and require additional management.

-Every object (i.e. piece of memory) we return through the C API should have one of three lifetimes:
+Every object (i.e. piece of memory) we return through the C API should have one of these lifetimes:

-## Static memory
+### Static memory

 The object is global and exists for the lifetime of the process.
 This corresponds to a `&'static` reference in Rust.
 For example, the `cosmoscx_version` function returns a static string that is valid for the lifetime of the process.

-## Owned memory
+### Owned memory

 The object is created within the engine, and thus owned by the engine.
 It must then be freed by the engine.